GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

 1. Review your Terraform version

-    Make sure you have installed
+    Make sure you have installed your terraform version 1.5.7

 1. Run the following script to create a Terraform remote backend.